Bootstrapping Six-Gluon QCD Amplitudes: Amplitude Symbol Bootstrap

 For $\mathcal{H}^{[1]}$, we find the following six leading singularities,

 with $2<i<j\leq6$.
 Based on this input, we bootstrap the corresponding hard function as described in the previous section.
-The fermionic bootstrap turns out to be simpler—this sector can be fully determined by enforcing the first three constraints in Table~\ref{tab:bootstrap}; the triple-collinear limit is not required.
+The fermionic bootstrap turns out to be simpler—this sector can be fully determined by enforcing the first three groups of conditions in Table~\ref{tab:bootstrap}; the triple-collinear limit is not required.